 The monthly averages for the month of September and October are significantly higher than November and December.
+Moreover, the maximum monthly 24-hour averages for the former are above the BC AAQO.
 That is because the regional ambient air quality during those months was heavily impacted by forest fires.